invertdna/Skagit_Salmon_eDNA/Documents/Protocols/amplicon_sequencing/amplicon_sequencing.md

 - **Use IE-HPLC or PAGE purified primers.** Primers are very long, and unintentionally truncated primers can result in unintentional amplification of non-target DNA.
 - **Use Phusion High-Fidelity PCR Master Mix with HF Buffer.** From New England Biolabs (#M0531L)

+## Overview
+Here is an overview of the steps to get from a filter membrane in Longmire Buffer at room temperature to sequence data.

+1. Extract DNA
+2. Further purify DNA using Zymo PCR inhibitor removal kit
+3. Use this purified DNA

 ## Protocols